MSDNicrosoft/AdvancedVelocityManager/README.md

 1. Download the latest version of the AdvancedVelocityManager plugin.
 2. Place the plugin file in the `plugins` directory of your Velocity server.
-3. Edit the `config.yml` file to adjust the plugin settings as needed.
+3. Restart the Velocity server to load the plugin.
-4. Restart the Velocity server to load the plugin.
+4. Edit the `config.yml` file to adjust the plugin settings as needed, then execute command `/avm reload` to reload plugin.

 ## Usage